-Measuring ROI can often seem too hard.
+Measuring ROI can often seem daunting, especially in large, complex organisations.

-#2: Apply design thinking
+Apply design thinking

 A creative and inventive way of gathering ROI is to use the social tools available to you.